Indian stocks suffer worst day in 4-1/2 years on virus panic, oil price crash

 Analysts expect the decline in crude prices to help boost economic growth in India, one of the world’s top oil importers, but shares in large oil companies slumped on Monday.

-State-run Oil and Natural Gas Corp (ONGC.NS) recorded its worst fall since 1995, dropping nearly 16%, while oil-to-telecoms conglomerate Reliance Industries Ltd (RELI.NS) dived 13%.
+State-run Oil and Natural Gas Corp recorded its worst fall since 1995, dropping nearly 16%, while oil-to-telecoms conglomerate Reliance Industries Ltd dived 13%.

 The country’s markets regulator, the Securities and Exchange Board of India, issued a statement on the market selloff, saying: “The perceived economic fallout from COVID-19 coupled with steep fall in global crude prices led to volatility in securities market.”

-Monday’s rout comes after a bruising two weeks in which the Nifty 50 shed 9% on virus fears and turmoil at Yes Bank Ltd (YESB.NS), one of the country’s largest lenders.
+Monday’s rout comes after a bruising two weeks in which the Nifty 50 shed 9% on virus fears and turmoil at Yes Bank Ltd, one of the country’s largest lenders.

 The blue-chip index also hit a 17-month low on Monday, erasing a roughly 12% gain it recorded in 2019.